ubco-W2022T1-cosc301/project-group36/README.md

 - Sanjith Senthil: I am a 2nd year computer science major with a minor in data science!
 - Rishabh Pal: I am a 5th year management major with a minor in economics!
 - Shreyas Bhatt: I am a 2nd year engineering major with an interest in computers!
+Currently taking electrical engineering

 ## Images